yehya-h/E-Commerce-Web-App/README.md

 # S-S-E-Commerce-Web-Application
-A high-level E-Commerce Application with many automated features, responsive design, and a high-performance and security application that supports role-based security.
+A high-level E-Commerce Application using PHP,MySQL,HTML,CSS,JS with many automated features, responsive design, and a high-performance and security application that supports role-based security.
 # To run the code on your machine, all you have to do is to go to classes/config.php and follow the steps.

 # You can try this web app also by visiting this URL: https://shopandshiponlinetrading.000webhostapp.com/